7 Best Private Email Services

 2. Tuta

 Tuta (formerly tutanota) offers an Encrypted email service which is clean, green and privacy focused.
 It was been around since 2011 and has a long track record of protecting users inboxes and providing a very good user experience.
-Tuta is fully commited to never scans emails or sells data, even on its free tier — a rare and commendable policy.
+Tuta is fully commited to never scan emails or sells data, even on its free tier — as all data is entirely encrypted by default.
 The premium users support the product and their support help enables Tuta fund its activities.
 Because of its user centric approach, it has developed a dedicated and loyal user base.

-Tuta offers end-to-end encryption along with Post Quantum Encryption.
-With a free plan of 1GB it aims to provider everyone with a free and encrypted email box.
-With Email, it also provides a free calendar and is currently developing its own drive storage.
+Tuta offers End-to-End Encryption of Post Quantum Encryption grade.
+With a free plan of 1GB it aims to provide everyone with a free and encrypted email box.
+With email, it also provides a free calendar and is currently developing its own drive storage.
 Being based in Germany, it provides comprehensive privacy safeguards.
 It is entirely open-source and offers a fantastic encryption of all user content including the metadata to maximum extent possible.

 Tuta can be accessed using their web app from a web browser.
-They have created mobile apps for users like other major players like Proton and Gmail.
-But Tuta didn’t stop at mobile they have gone out of the way to provide a native email client for Linux users as well.
+They have developed open-source mobile apps for users like other major players like Proton.
+But Tuta didn’t stop at mobile they have gone out of the way to provide a native email app for Linux users as well.
 Which has made it earn the respect of Linux users.
-Tuta also provides business plans and discounts for Schools and Non-profits.
+Tuta also provides business plans and discounts for schools and non-profits.

 Key Features